Career of Lionel Messi: 2005–2006: Becoming a starting eleven player

-Due to issues regarding his legal status in the Royal Spanish Football Federation, Messi missed the start of La Liga, but on 26 September, he acquired Spanish citizenship and became eligible to play.
-Wearing the number 19 shirt, he gradually established himself as the first-choice right winger, forming an attacking trio with Ronaldinho and striker Samuel Eto'o.
+Due to issues regarding his legal status in the Royal Spanish Football Federation, Messi missed the start of La Liga, but on 26 September he acquired Spanish citizenship and became eligible to play.
+Wearing the number 19, he gradually established himself as the first-choice right winger, forming an attacking trio with Ronaldinho and striker Samuel Eto'o.
 Barcelona began the 2005–06 season by winning the Supercopa de España against Real Betis without Messi, who was not selected to participate in the competition.
-He was in the starting line-up in major matches like his first Clásico against rivals Real Madrid, a 3–0 away victory on 19 November, as well as Barcelona's 2–1 away victory over Chelsea in the last-16 round of the Champions League.
+He was in the starting line-up in major matches like his first Clásico against rivals Real Madrid, a 3–0 victory on 19 November, as well as Barcelona's 2–1 victory over Chelsea in the last-16 round of the Champions League.

-After he had scored 8 goals in 25 games, including his first in the Champions League, in a 5–0 home win over Panathinaikos on 2 November 2005, his season ended prematurely during the return leg against Chelsea on 7 March 2006, when he suffered a torn hamstring.
+After scoring 8 goals in 25 games, including his first in the Champions League, Messi's season ended prematurely on 7 March 2006, when he suffered a torn hamstring.
 Messi worked to regain fitness in time for the 2006 Champions League final, but he was eventually ruled out.
-He was so disappointed that he did not celebrate his team's 2–1 victory over Arsenal in Paris, something he later came to regret.
+He was so disappointed that he did not celebrate his team's 2–1 victory over Arsenal in Paris, which he later came to regret.

 2006–2008: Improving form amid club decline

-While Barcelona began a gradual decline, the 19-year-old Messi established himself as one of the best players in the world during the 2006–07 campaign.
-Already an idol to the culés, the club's supporters, he scored 17 goals in 36 games across all competitions.
+While Barcelona began a gradual decline, the 19-year-old Messi established himself as one of the best players in the world during the 2006–07 season.
+Already an idol to the club's supporters, he scored 17 goals in 36 games across all competitions.
 In the league, his goal contribution increased towards the end of the season; 11 of his 14 goals came from the last 13 games.
-On 10 March 2007, he scored his first hat-trick in a Clásico, the first player to do so in 12 years, equalising after each goal by Real Madrid to end the match in a 3–3 home draw in injury time.
-His growing importance to the club was reflected in a new contract, signed that month, which greatly increased his wages.
+On 10 March 2007, he scored his first hat-trick in a Clásico, the first player to do so in 12 years.
+His growing importance to the club was reflected in a new contract, signed that month, which greatly increased his salary.